Political Realism in International Relations

 Morgenthau regards realism as a way of thinking about international relations and a useful tool for devising policies.
 However, some of the basic conceptions of his theory, and especially the idea of conflict as stemming from human nature, as well as the concept of power itself, have provoked criticism.

 International politics, like all politics, is for Morgenthau a struggle for power because of the basic human lust for power.
 But regarding every individual as being engaged in a perpetual quest for power—the view that he shares with Hobbes—is a questionable premise.
-Human nature is an unobservable.
-It cannot be proved by any empirical research, but only imposed on us as a matter of belief and inculcated by education.
+Human nature cannot be revealed by observation and experiment.
+It cannot be proved by any empirical research, but only disclosed by philosophy, imposed on us as a matter of belief, and inculcated by education.

-Morgenthau himself reinforces this belief by introducing a normative aspect of his theory, which is rationality.
+Morgenthau himself reinforces the belief in the human drive for power by introducing a normative aspect of his theory, which is rationality.
 A rational foreign policy is considered “to be a good foreign policy” (7).
 But he defines rationality as a process of calculating the costs and benefits of all alternative policies in order to determine their relative utility, i.e. their ability to maximize power.
 Statesmen “think and act in terms of interest defined as power” (5).
 Only intellectual weakness of policy makers can result in foreign policies that deviate from a rational course aimed at minimizing risks and maximizing benefits.
-Rather than presenting an actual portrait of human affairs, Morgenthau emphasizes the pursuit of power and sets it up as a norm.
+Hence, rather than presenting an actual portrait of human affairs, Morgenthau emphasizes the pursuit of power and the rationality of this pursuit, and sets it up as a norm.

 As Raymond Aron and other scholars have noticed, power, the fundamental concept of Morgenthau’s realism, is ambiguous.
 It can be either a means or an end in politics.
 But if power is only a means for gaining something else, it does not define the nature of international politics in the way Morgenthau claims.
 It does not allow us to understand the actions of states independently from the motives and ideological preferences of their political leaders.
 It cannot serve as the basis for defining politics as an autonomous sphere.
 Morgenthau’s principles of realism are thus open to doubt.
 “Is this true,” Aron asks, “that states, whatever their regime, pursue the same kind of foreign policy” (597) and that the foreign policies of Napoleon or Stalin are essentially identical to those of Hitler, Louis XVI or Nicholas II, amounting to no more than the struggle for power?
 “If one answers yes, then the proposition is incontestable, but not very instructive” (598).
 Accordingly, it is useless to define actions of states by exclusive reference to power, security or national interest.
 International politics cannot be studied independently of the wider historical and cultural context.

 Although Carr and Morgenthau concentrate primarily on international relations, their realism can also be applied to domestic politics.
-To be a classical realist is in general to perceive politics a conflict of interests and a struggle for power, and to seek peace by trying to recognize common group and individual interests rather than by moralizing.
+To be a classical realist is in general to perceive politics as a conflict of interests and a struggle for power, and to seek peace by recognizing common interests and trying to satisfy them, rather than by moralizing.
+Bernard Williams and Raymond Geuss, influential representatives of the new political realism, a movement in contemporary political theory, criticize what they describe as “political moralism” and stress the autonomy of politics against ethics.
+However, political theory realism and international relations realism seem like two separate research programs.
+As noted by several scholars (William Scheuerman, Alison McQueen, Terry Nardin.
+Duncan Bell), those who contribute to realism in political theory give little attention to those who work on realism in international politics.

 The realist assumption was that the state is the key actor in international politics, and that relations among states are the core of actual international relations.
 However, with the receding of the Cold War during the 1970s, one could witness the growing importance of international and non-governmental organizations, as well as of multinational corporations.
 This development led to a revival of idealist thinking, which became known as neoliberalism or pluralism.
 While accepting some basic assumptions of realism, the leading pluralists, Robert Keohane and Joseph Nye, have proposed the concept of complex interdependence to describe this more sophisticated picture of global politics.
 They would argue that there can be progress in international relations and that the future does not need to look like the past.